 Monitoring other QoS parameters such as packet loss rate or bandwidth is not described to a level that can be evaluated yet.

-Some solutions reuse AF session with required QoS to request and monitor QoS for AI/ML services, there are two solutions that define a new NF to request QoS monitoring, further discussion is required to determine if new NF is needed.
+However, monitoring if the bitrate can be achieved using the existing GBFR can or cannot be fulfilled that is already supported with and without provisioning of Alternative QoS requirements.

 Based on the above, the proposal is that the monitoring and reporting resource utilization is performed for those performance KPIs described in clause 7.10 of TS 22.261 [2], those are Max. allowed UL/DL end to end latency into 5GS Requested latency then provided in the AF request for QoS procedures.

 7.6.2 Monitoring Group-MBR